umtkyck/GreatScottMonitor/docs/USER_GUIDE.md

 ## Introduction

-MedSecure Vision is a biometric authentication system that uses facial recognition to secure your workstation.
+CXA is a biometric authentication system that uses facial recognition to secure your workstation.
 It provides:

 - **Fast Authentication**: Unlock your computer in under 500ms using your face
 - **Automatic Locking**: Your session locks automatically when you leave your desk